akkuvardani/akankshavardani.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year PhD Student in Economics at Columbia University, New York.
-I'm interested in (among many things) economic theory, mathematical economics, modeling, dynamic games, matching, search theory, labour economics.
+I am a second year PhD Student in Economics at Columbia University, New York.

+I am interested in economic theory, mathematical economics, modeling, dynamic games, search and matching.
 I also have work in Mathematics, centered around optimal transport and mean field games.

 Previously, I studied at Ecole Normale Superieure (ENS Ulm) in Paris.
 I obtained a M.A. in Economics from Paris School of Economics (Master APE) and a M.Sc. in Mathematics from Sorbonne University (UPMC-Jussieu).